menu

 Demographics

-In terms of college education, Friendship is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.25% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Friendship is somewhat higher than in the average US city of 21.84%: 28.25% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Friendship in 2022 was $57,111, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
 This equates to an annual income of $228,444 for a family of four.